NachtRaveVL/Simple-Hydroponics-Arduino/README.md

 Recommended: 1+MB Flash, 32+kB SRAM, 32+ MHz

 Will work: Nano 33 (any), MKR (any), Due/Zero, ESP32/8266, Teensy 3+, STM32, Pico, etc.
-Won't work: Uno (any), Nano (classic & Every), Leonardo, Micro, ESP12-, Teensy 2-, etc.
+Won't work: Uno (any), Nano (classic & Every), Leonardo/Duemilanove, Micro, Pro, Esplora, Teensy 2-, etc.

-Devices that _may_ work, but only with custom tweaking/limited build: ATMega2560
+Devices that _may_ work, but only with custom tweaking/limited build: ATMega2560, Genuino 101

 ### Installation

 The easiest way to install this controller is to utilize the Arduino IDE library manager, or through a package manager such as PlatformIO.
 Otherwise, simply download this controller and extract its files into a `Simple-Hydroponics-Arduino` folder in your Arduino custom libraries folder, typically found in your `[My ]Documents\Arduino\libraries` folder (Windows), or `~/Documents/Arduino/libraries/` folder (Linux/OSX).

 From there, you can make a local copy of one of the examples based on the kind of system setup you want to use.
-If you are unsure of which, we recommend using the Vertical NFT Example for older storage constrained MCUs, or using the Full System Example (TODO) for more modern MCUs.
+If you are unsure of which, we recommend using the Vertical NFT Example for older MCUs and the Full System Example for modern MCUs.
+Older storage constrained MCUs may need further modifications (and possibly external hardware) so is recommended only for advanced users.

 ### Header Defines